 - 13.3.1.
 In the case of a complaint for which it is not feasible for the member concerned to provide a prompt remedy, or a complaint that has been escalated from the informal complaint procedure, the following formal complaint procedure will be followed. - 13.3.2.
-The member named in the complaint will be notified by the secretariat that a complaint has been lodged and that the formal complaint procedure is being followed. - 13.3.3.
-The secretariat will provide the member with a copy of the complaint, and any additional information relevant to the complaint. - 13.3.4.
+The member (or members) named in the complaint, or identified by the WASPA Secretariat on the basis of any identifying information included in the complaint, will be notified by the secretariat that a complaint has been lodged and that the formal complaint procedure is being followed. - 13.3.3.
+The secretariat will provide the member with a copy of the complaint, and any additional information relevant to the complaint.

+- 13.3.4.
 The member will be given five working days to respond to the complaint, and to provide any additional information the member deems relevant to the complaint. - 13.3.5.
 If the member fails to respond within this time period, it will be assumed that the member does not wish to respond. - 13.3.6.
 Notwithstanding any response from the member, the secretariat will assign the complaint to an adjudicator, and provide the adjudicator with all material relevant to the complaint. - 13.3.7.
-The adjudicator must carefully review:

-- (a) the complaint; - (b) any response the member has made to the complaint; - (c) the WASPA Code of Conduct; - (d) any other material relevant to the complaint, as supplied by WASPA. - 13.3.8.
+The adjudicator must carefully review: - (a) the complaint; - (b) any response the member has made to the complaint; - (c) the WASPA Code of Conduct; - (d) any other material relevant to the complaint, as supplied by WASPA. - 13.3.8.
+The adjudicator may ask the secretariat to request that the complainant, the member, or both, furnish additional information relating to the complaint.
+Specifically, the adjudicator may request that the member respond to any additional breaches of the Code of Conduct discovered during the investigation of the complaint, but which were not specified in the original complaint. - 13.3.9.
 On the basis of the evidence presented, the adjudicator will decide whether there has been a breach of the Code.
-Each case will be considered and decided on its own merits. - 13.3.9.
-If the adjudicator determines that there has been a breach of the Code, then the adjudicator must determine appropriate sanctions. - 13.3.10.
-In determining any appropriate sanctions, the adjudicator must take into consideration: - (a) any previous successful complaints made against the member; - (b) any previous successful complaints of a similar nature. - 13.3.11.
-Once the adjudicator has determined whether there has been a breach of the Code, and any sanctions, the adjudicator will provide the secretariat with a written report detailing these findings. - 13.3.12.
-The secretariat will provide a copy of this report to the relevant member and to the complainant. - 13.3.13.
-The member must, within five working days, comply with any sanction imposed, or notify the secretariat that it wishes to appeal against the decision of the adjudicator. - 13.3.14.
-The failure of any member to comply with any sanction imposed upon it will itself amount to a breach of the Code and may result in further sanctions being imposed. - 13.3.15.
+Each case will be considered and decided on its own merits. - 13.3.10.
+If the adjudicator determines that there has been a breach of the Code, then the adjudicator must determine appropriate sanctions. - 13.3.11.
+In determining any appropriate sanctions, the adjudicator must take into consideration: - (a) any previous successful complaints made against the member; - (b) any previous successful complaints of a similar nature. - 13.3.12.
+Once the adjudicator has determined whether there has been a breach of the Code, and any sanctions, the adjudicator will provide the secretariat with a written report detailing these findings. - 13.3.13.
+The secretariat will provide a copy of this report to the relevant member and to the complainant. - 13.3.14.
+The member has five working days to notify the secretariat if it wishes to appeal against the decision of the adjudicator. - 13.3.15.
+Unless otherwise specified in the adjudicator's report, any sanctions will be considered suspended if an appeal is lodged, until the appeal process is completed. - 13.3.16.
+If no appeal is lodged, or if the adjudicator has specified certain sanctions as not being suspended pending an appeal, the failure of any member to comply with any sanction imposed upon it will itself amount to a breach of the Code and may result in further sanctions being imposed. - 13.3.17.
 The secretariat will maintain a record of any complaints resolved through the formal complaint procedure.